-No, they had Interludes.
+No, they had the Interludes.

 The Interludes were short films — black and white, of course — that could be wheeled out at will.
 They were largely tranquil scenes, such as a moonlit seascape of Chesil Beach, or a windmill gently turning, or a small improvisation upon the harp.
 And who could resist a kitten playing with a ball of wool?
-The films had a soundtrack of soothing music or natural sounds, like waves, or birds calling.
+The films had a soundtrack of soothing music or natural sounds, such as waves, or birds calling.
 Ideal for some relaxed contemplation.